 With immense competition in the content creation space, you need to go that extra mile to get your readers and to keep them.
 In-depth content is the way to cover more topics around your focus area giving your reader more value for their time spent reading you.

 You can be a maverick and find new tricks to say the same thing in different ways.
 Using different content formats works well to attract a larger set of audience.
 Video may work better with many, on the other hand, an ebook where all your material is in one place may be appreciated by another set.
-However, in-depth content is a different game altogether.
+However, the in-depth content is a different game altogether.
 The idea is to provide expertise through relevance.
-Thorough research and presenting solutions is what gives your content depth.
+Thorough research and presenting solutions are what gives your content depth.

 The depth of an article is measured by the expertise it presents on the given subject.
 The more you understand your subject, the more reliable sources and data you can quote, the more your content is considered expert-speak.